 This website examines and celebrates the multitude of texts—editorials, reportage, essays, manifestos, literary reviews, short fiction, poetry, and cartoons—produced in periodicals and pamphlets by Filipina/os in the United States during the early 1900s through the mid-20th century.

-One incident (among others) helped me to understand what could be lost if these materials are not valued and archived correctly.
-After a two-week wait, the librarian of a collection in a major university brought me the newspapers I had requested, and apologized for the condition they were in.
-She had found the papers carelessly rubber-banded, rolled-up, and stuck in the back corner of a shelf – that’s why it took so long to locate them.
+One incident (among others) highlighted what could be lost if the print media materials are not valued and archived correctly.
+After a two-week wait, the librarian of a collection in a major university brought me the newspapers I requested, and apologized profusely for the condition they were in.
+She had found them carelessly rubber-banded, rolled-up, and stuck in the back corner of a shelf.
 As I attempted to copy the old, fragile pages, they crumbled onto the glass of the copier.

-Given the propensity for Filipinos to work collectively to publish their own journals during the early 20th century, cities where Filipinos gathered were common areas of early literary community and production; collections in San Francisco, Seattle, Chicago, Washington D.C., New York, and other areas may yield even more periodical texts and in-depth studies, helping to establish the presence of Filipino literary production in the U.S. during the early 20th century.
+The Commonwealth Cafe promotes the recovery of early U.S. Filipina/o1 print texts, to make the materials more accessible (to independent researchers as well as to academics), and to provide references to source materials and their locations for further study.
+Given the tendency for Filipina/os to work collectively to publish their journals during the early 20th century, cities where they gathered were common areas of early literary community and production; collections in San Francisco, Seattle, Chicago, Washington D.C., New York, and other areas may yield even more texts and in-depth studies, further establishing the presence of Filipino writing in the U.S. during the early 20th century.

 1In several article headings in the early periodicals, the writers refer to themselves as “U.S. Filipinos.”

 The contents of this website are presented for educational purposes, and are not for profit.
 If you claim copyright to any of these materials, please inform the editor, and the material will be removed immediately.